thynguyen115/learn-ARM-Assembly/README.md

 - Top of stack: push -(#regs * 4); pop +(#regs * 4)
 - len(reg list) % 2 == 0 (for now)

+## When to use preserved regs:
+- (1) want to retain some values (like value of a param) after function calls
+- (2) need more than r0-r3
+- Standard of using preserved regs:
+  - Save/Restore along w/. {fp, lr} as part of stack frame creation/teardown

 ## FP_OFFSET:
 - locate fp from sp
   -  (1) __set__ fp at bottom of the stack frame so we have a fixed point to later locate stack data